mcosovic/JuliaGrid.jl/docs/src/tutorials/dcStateEstimation.md

 ---

 ## [Least Absolute Value Estimation](@id DCSELAVTutorials)
 The least absolute value (LAV) method provides an alternative estimation approach that is considered more robust in comparison to the WLS method.
-The WLS state estimation problem relies on specific assumptions about measurement errors, whereas robust estimators aim to remain unbiased even in the presence of various types of measurement errors and outliers.
-This characteristic eliminates the need for bad data analysis, as discussed in [aburbook; Ch.
+The WLS state estimation problem relies on specific assumptions about measurement errors, whereas robust estimators aim to reduce the influence of measurement errors and outliers.
+This characteristic can reduce the need for bad data analysis, as discussed in [aburbook; Ch.
 6](@cite).
 It is important to note that robustness often comes at the cost of increased computational complexity.

 It can be demonstrated that the problem can be expressed as a linear programming problem.
 This section outlines the method as described in [aburbook; Sec.
 6.5](@cite).
 To revisit, we consider the system of linear equations:
 ```math